Over time we have seen little changes in her behavior that give us hope she will open up even more.

-Over time we have seen little changes in her behavior that give us hope she will open up even more.**

 Over time we have seen little changes in her behavior that give us hope she will open up but it is clear she is going to work through it at her own pace.

-Through interaction with visitors to the Sanctuary she is getting better opening up to strangers and, on a good day, will take treats right from the hand.
-On her more unsure days she will wait until the treat has been placed on her house and politely waits until the person has walked away before eating.
+Through interaction with visitors to the Sanctuary she is getting better opening up to strangers and, on a good day, will take treats right from their hand.
+On her more unsure days she will wait until the treat has been placed on her dog house and politely wait until the person has walked away before eating.